Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Method

 The OVS task requires spatially coherent cross-modal alignment.
 CLIP's last feature $\mathbb{X}^{last}$ offers rich semantics but lacks coherence, while its mid-level features $\mathbb{X}^{mid}$ exhibit strong spatial consistency but are semantically limited.
 Inspired by~\cite{wysoczanska2023clipdino}, we propose feature aggregation to effectively combine the strengths of both.
 As illustrated in \Cref{fig:cali} (a), we leverage $\mathbf{Simi}^{mid}$ to adaptively aggregate $\mathbb{X}^{deep}$, generating new features $\hat{\mathbb{X}}^{deep}$ by combining semantically similar patches with weighted contributions based on their similarity.
-This process can be formulated as follows: The aggregated features $\hat{\mathbb{X}}^{deep}$ show a clearer and more precise segmentation results compared to the original $\mathbb{X}^{deep}$.
+This process can be formulated as follows: